11notes/docker-kms/README.md

 * [Microsoft LICD](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a)

 # ElevenNotes<sup>™️</sup>
 This image is provided to you at your own risk.
-Always make backups before updating an image to a new version.
-Check the changelog for breaking changes.
+Always make backups before updating an image to a different version.
+Check the [RELEASE.md](https://github.com/11notes/docker-kms/blob/latest/RELEASE.md) for breaking changes.
 You can find all my repositories on [github](https://github.com/11notes).